h4ckyou/h4ckyou.github.io/_posts/2026-06-03-real-world-ctf-svme.md

 ![gdb2](gdb2.png)
 ![gdb3](gdb3.png)

-Register `$rdi` holds a pointer to the VM structure, we can dump it
+Register `$rdi` holds a pointer to the VM structure, we can dump it:

 ![gdb4](gdb4.png)